ResponsibleTechWork/RespTechWork-website/_tools/pledge-works.md

 * _"... to people using the products I design: I will design delightful experiences that don't waste your time and respect your other needs because I believe that digital products should improve rather than aim to take over our rights."_
 * _"... to people not using the products I design: I will be mindful of how my design choices might affect you negatively because I don't want to inadvertently hurt people."_
 * _"... to the planet: I will minimize digital waste and use tools that aim to reduce our environmental impact because I want to do my part in keeping the climate livable for future generations."_
-* _"... to clients: I will design solutions within your budget and time constraints as long as they don't go harm the well-being of people or the planet because I respect you as people and your goals of running a profitable and reputable business."_
+* _"... to clients: I will design solutions within your budget and time constraints as long as they don't harm the well-being of people or the planet because I respect you as people and your goals of running a profitable and reputable business."_
 </div>
 {::options parse_block_html="false" /}